bruderstein/PythonScript/docs/source/scintilla.rst

    See Scintilla documentation for `SCI_STYLESETHOTSPOT <https://www.scintilla.org/ScintillaDoc.html#SCI_STYLESETHOTSPOT>`_

+.. method:: editor.styleSetCheckMonospaced(style, checkMonospaced)

+   Indicate that a style may be monospaced over ASCII graphics characters which enables optimizations.

+   See Scintilla documentation for `SCI_STYLESETCHECKMONOSPACED <https://www.scintilla.org/ScintillaDoc.html#SCI_STYLESETCHECKMONOSPACED>`_

+.. method:: editor.styleGetCheckMonospaced(style) -> bool

+   Get whether a style may be monospaced.

+   See Scintilla documentation for `SCI_STYLEGETCHECKMONOSPACED <https://www.scintilla.org/ScintillaDoc.html#SCI_STYLEGETCHECKMONOSPACED>`_

+.. method:: editor.styleSetInvisibleRepresentation(style, representation)

+   Set the invisible representation for a style.

+   See Scintilla documentation for `SCI_STYLESETINVISIBLEREPRESENTATION <https://www.scintilla.org/ScintillaDoc.html#SCI_STYLESETINVISIBLEREPRESENTATION>`_

+.. method:: editor.styleGetInvisibleRepresentation(style) -> str

+   Get the invisible representation for a style.

+   See Scintilla documentation for `SCI_STYLEGETINVISIBLEREPRESENTATION <https://www.scintilla.org/ScintillaDoc.html#SCI_STYLEGETINVISIBLEREPRESENTATION>`_

+.. method:: editor.setElementColour(element, colourElement)

+   Set the colour of an element.
+Translucency (alpha) may or may not be significant and this may depend on the platform.
+The alpha byte should commonly be 0xff for opaque.

+   See Scintilla documentation for `SCI_SETELEMENTCOLOUR <https://www.scintilla.org/ScintillaDoc.html#SCI_SETELEMENTCOLOUR>`_

+.. method:: editor.getElementColour(element) -> tuple

+   Get the colour of an element.

+   See Scintilla documentation for `SCI_GETELEMENTCOLOUR <https://www.scintilla.org/ScintillaDoc.html#SCI_GETELEMENTCOLOUR>`_

+.. method:: editor.resetElementColour(element)

+   Use the default or platform-defined colour for an element.

+   See Scintilla documentation for `SCI_RESETELEMENTCOLOUR <https://www.scintilla.org/ScintillaDoc.html#SCI_RESETELEMENTCOLOUR>`_

+.. method:: editor.getElementIsSet(element) -> bool

+   Get whether an element has been set by SetElementColour.
+   When false, a platform-defined or default colour is used.

+   See Scintilla documentation for `SCI_GETELEMENTISSET <https://www.scintilla.org/ScintillaDoc.html#SCI_GETELEMENTISSET>`_

+.. method:: editor.getElementAllowsTranslucent(element) -> bool

+   Get whether an element supports translucency.

+   See Scintilla documentation for `SCI_GETELEMENTALLOWSTRANSLUCENT <https://www.scintilla.org/ScintillaDoc.html#SCI_GETELEMENTALLOWSTRANSLUCENT>`_

+.. method:: editor.getElementBaseColour(element) -> tuple

+   Get the colour of an element.

+   See Scintilla documentation for `SCI_GETELEMENTBASECOLOUR <https://www.scintilla.org/ScintillaDoc.html#SCI_GETELEMENTBASECOLOUR>`_

 .. method:: editor.setSelFore(useSetting, fore)

    Set the foreground colour of the main and additional selections and whether to use this setting.